-We consider that the overall unit cost is broadly similar to unit metering costs for Sunwater's regulated schemes.
+We also consider that the overall unit cost is broadly similar to unit metering costs for Sunwater's regulated schemes.

-As Seqwater's historical metering renewals program has an appropriate driver, and as we have not identified any inefficiency in cost, we have assessed the program as prudent and efficient (Table 8).
+As Seqwater's historical metering renewals program has an appropriate driver and an appropriate historical meter choice, and as we have not identified any inefficiency in cost, we have assessed the program as prudent and efficient (Table 7).